 The University is accredited by the Higher Learning Commission.

 The Human Resource Development Program combines a core curriculum with directed electives that support the student's work background—or allow students to develop specialized areas of expertise.
 Content is based on the disciplines of education, business, psychology, and related behavioral sciences.
-Required studies in the major are drawn from the competency studies from the American Society for Training and Development (ASTD) and the Society of Human Resource Management (SHRM).
+Required studies in the major are drawn from the competency studies from the Association for Talent Development (ATD), formerly known as the American Society of Training and Development, and the Society of Human Resource Management (SHRM).

 Coursework includes study in the following areas—plus an internship.